Limited time only

 Key takeaways

-• Automate invoice management with accounting software to reduce manual data entry errors, speed up processing times, and maintain organized digital records for tax preparation and audits.
+• Automate your vendor invoice management using accounting software to reduce manual data entry, track outstanding payments in real time, and keep digital records organized for tax time and audits.

 Vendor invoice vs customer invoice

-It's easy to mix up vendor invoices and customer invoices, but they represent two different sides of a transaction.
-A vendor invoice is a bill you receive, while a customer invoice is a bill you send.
+Vendor invoices and customer invoices represent opposite sides of the same transaction.
+A vendor invoice is a bill you receive for purchases.
+A customer invoice is a bill you send for sales.

 A vendor invoice comes from a supplier for goods or services your business has bought.
-It sits in your accounts payable, or money you owe.
+It sits in your accounts payable and represents money you owe.

 A customer invoice is the bill you send to your customers for your products or services.
-It sits in your accounts receivable, or money your customers owe you.
+It sits in your accounts receivable and represents money owed to you.

 What information you should see on a vendor invoice